TannDev/silence-among-us/README.md

 - When you start a lobby (`!sau lobby start`), that lobby will bind to the text channel where you issued the command.
 All lobby updates will go to that text channel, until the lobby ends.
 (Though you can still use other channels to issue commands, if you wish.)

 ### Commands
-When added to your server, the discord bot will automatically listen to every text channel it has access to.
+When added to your app, the discord bot will automatically listen to every text channel it has access to.
 To issue it commands, use `!sau <command>` or `!s<command>`.
 Try starting with `!sau help` or `!s?`, to get a list of all the commands currently available.